delasierra2000/delasierra2000/README.md

 [My youtube channel](https://www.youtube.com/@delasierramates)

+# Projects completed

+- *Python implementation of Formal Concept Analysis*
+- *Solving Earth's orbit with Runge-Kutta in order to animate diurnal motion.*
+- *Solving and animation of partial differential equations related to membrane vibration*

-# Projects I have in mind
+# Projects in development

-- *Aplication of numerical methods to solve differential equations.*

-- *Creating didactic maths animations and developing interactive desktop applications.*
-  - *High-school level: Tangent line of functions, area under a curve...*
-  - *University level: Motion visualization in positional astronomy...*
+- *A python implementation for cartography*
+- *A python implementation for fuzzy logic*

+# Ideas

 - *Developing an interactive Shiny app related to operations resarch.*